shane-breeze/genmctrack/README.md

 ## AOD

-The AOD (analysis object data) step generates analysis based derivates whilst slimming the FEVT results.
+The AOD (analysis object data) step runs the reconstruction software for analysis based physics objects as well as skimming from the FEVT.

 ## MINIAOD

 Further derivatives for analysis and slimming.
-Uses PAT (physics analysis tools) objects.
+Uses PAT (physics analysis tools) objects for higher-level physics objects.

 ## NANOAOD